Haifa cable car and Stella Maris

 The Haifa flea market has existed for over 150 years and operates every day until the afternoon.
 The market’s location on the slopes of the historic Wadi Salib neighborhood and the original architecture of the market buildings are also attractive to travelers from Israel and the world.
 On Saturdays, the main street of the market is closed to traffic, and there is a famous peddler market.
 The flea market’s uniqueness is authenticity and the wide variety of shops, restaurants, and workshops that sell everything from vintage to antiques, Collectibles alongside everyday objects, architectural items, vintage clothing, and more.

 Haifa Wadi Nisnas

 A visit to Wadi is actually a culinary visit as the walk is among the shops and peddlers who sell everything and the many restaurants and falafels in the place.

 The houses along the main street are decorated with paintings and sculptures of the “Holiday of Holidays” festival.
-The festival takes place in December for more than 20 years and marks the three holidays: Hanukkah, Ramadan and Christmas of the three religions: Judaism, Islam and Christianity, and symbolizes the existing coexistence in Haifa.
+The festival takes place in December for more than 20 years.
+It marks the three holidays: Hanukkah, Ramadan, and Christmas of the three religions: Judaism, Islam, and Christianity, and symbolizes the existing coexistence in Haifa.